 1 tablespoon balsamic vinegar

 Preheat oven to 450°.
 Heat a large skillet over medium-high heat.
 Combine 1/2 teaspoon salt, 1/4 teaspoon black pepper, garlic powder, and oregano.
 Brush chicken with 1 1/2 teaspoons oil; sprinkle spice rub over chicken.
-Add 1 1/2 teaspoons oil to pan.
+Add 1 1/2 teaspoons oil to the pan.
 Add chicken; cook 3 minutes or until browned.
 Turn chicken over; cook 1 minute.
 Arrange chicken in an 11 x 7–inch baking dish coated with cooking spray.
 Bake at 450° for 10 minutes or until done.

-Heat remaining olive oil in skillet over medium-high heat.
+Heat remaining olive oil in a skillet over medium-high heat.
 Add bell peppers, shallots, and rosemary; sauté 3 minutes.
 Stir in broth, scraping pan to loosen browned bits.
 Reduce heat; simmer 5 minutes.
 Increase heat to medium-high.
 Stir in vinegar, 1/4 teaspoon salt, and 1/4 teaspoon pepper; cook 3 minutes, stirring frequently.
 Serve bell pepper mixture over chicken.